gharials/dev-path/docs/internet-web/web-pages.md

 In a simple HTML form, upon submission form data is sent to the server.
 The server then validates the form data.
 This approach incurs unnecessary network travel costs and server resources.

 If the form data could be validated at the browser, before submitting to the server, both network travel and server processing could be avoided.
 Client-side JavaScript is very useful for this purpose: write a JavaScript function that contains the logic to validate the form.
 In the function, find the form element using the `document` object, and after that, access and check the form input values.
 Call the function when the user clicks the submit button.
-Submit the form to the server only after the function finds no error in the inputs.
+Pass the form to the server only after the function finds no error in the inputs.